• Upcoming Events

 filesmall Instruction | commentmall Written by BigRed

 In the meantime, more than 20 other touring professionals have used the Stack and Tilt swing to (re-)boost their careers.
 The new approach was developed after 20 years of research by swing teachers Andy Plummer and Mike Bennet.
 A fundamental element of a conventional golf swing is the weight shift to the right foot (for a right-handed player) during the backswing and to the left foot during the downswing.
 With the Stack and Tilt method, a player will set up with at least 60 per cent of his weight on his front foot.
-During the swing, the left shoulder will move down instead of laterally and even more weight will be put on the front foot resulting in an 80/20 weight distribution at the top of the backswing.
+During the swing, air jordan 4 the left shoulder will move down instead of laterally and even more weight will be put on the front foot resulting in an 80/20 weight distribution at the top of the backswing.

 The benefit of the Stack and Tilt obviously is the lack of weight shift and in consequence less body movement than with a traditional motion.
 The spine stays vertical over the ball through the whole swing.
 According to Plummer and Bennet, this enables the player to achieve a more solid contact with the ball, a more penetrating ball flight and better consistency.